 Updates on Microbiomes Underpinning Agriculture can be found using the hashtag: #MUAFM18

-Abstract submission is now open.Submit your abstract
+Abstract submission is now open for poster abstracts only.Submit your abstract

 Abstracts should be submitted through the Oxford Abstracts system.
 Both members and non-members of the Microbiology Society are welcome to submit an abstract.
 Once submissions are closed, these will be reviewed by session chairs and scientific committee members and you will be informed of the outcome directly.
 By submitting an abstract to this conference, you are indicating to the session organisers your commitment to attend the event.